mati3230/GNNTraining/README.md

 * Connect single edges (i.e. nodes with no edges) to the remaining graph
 * Store links as dataset?
 * Sample yes and no decisions equally
+* Compare Edge Convolution with Node Convolution?